Note: This report has been updated since we sent our Breaking News alert.

 The November 3 general election and May 2 uniform election are the likeliest dates for a special election.
 In order to be held on May 2, Abbott would need to issue a proclamation ordering the election no later than March 26.

 Reps.
 Sheryl Cole (D-Austin), Gina Hinojosa (D-Austin), Donna Howard (D-Austin) and Celia Israel (D-Austin) are unopposed in the Democratic primary, and Rep. Eddie Rodriguez (D-Austin) faces token opposition.
 All are expected to prevail in the November general election, but the timing of the election could dramatically affect those re-election bids.
+Section 141.033, Election Code bars candidates from filing applications for two offices “to be voted on at one or more elections held on the same day” unless that second office is President of Vice President.
+A special election coinciding with the November general election would do precisely that for legislative candidates running currently for re-election.
+A May special election that would essentially be a“free” chance at a promotion for any current House member.

 ©2020 Texas Election Source LLC